Remembering the men from the Kingsdown and Creekside Cluster

 11th January onwards, a series of marches: DOMLEGER – LE MEILLARD – RAINCHEVAL – HEDAUVILLE where the Battalion went into huts on 16th January.

 At HEDAUVILLE, training was undertaken from 18th through to 10th February.
 So this begged the question, what were the circumstances of William Mann's death?
-Fortunately, De Ruvigny's Roll of Honour does tell us he was assigned to a Working Party at this time - and died under shell fire.
+Fortunately, De Ruvigny's Roll of Honour does tell us he was assigned to a Working Party at this time - and died under shell fire - confirmed in a newspaper report (above).

 Looking at the other diaries for those serving alongside 7th Battalion Queens Own (East Kent Regiment):-